Cup: For alcoholic beverages

 Some styles of cups are used primarily for alcoholic beverages such as beer, wine, cocktail, and liquor.
 There are over a dozen distinct styles of cups for drinking beer, depending on the precise variety of beer.
-The idea that a certain beer should be served in a cup of a certain shape may have been promulgated more for marketing purposes, but there very well may be some basis in fact behind it.
+The idea that certain beer should be served in a cup of a certain shape may have been promulgated for marketing purposes, but there may be some basis in fact behind it.
 Wine glasses also come in different shapes, depending on the color and style of wine that is intended to be served in them.